 However, these concerns did lead to the Illinois Lottery granting a concession: online lottery customers are limited to a maximum daily purchase limit of $150, maximum weekly purchase of $1,050 and maximum monthly purchase of $3,500.

-Games Offered by the Illinois Online Lottery
+Illinois Online Lottery Games

 The Illinois Online Lottery is limited to offering tickets to draw games.
 Unlike some other state lotteries that have since taken their games online, the Illinois Lottery does not offer instant-win scratch card games.